signalfx/signalfx-agent/README.md

 capabilities for some reason.

 #### Windows
-On Windows the agent must be installed and run under an administrator account.
+On Windows, the Smart Agent can be installed and run using an Administrator account.
+You can also run the Smart Agent in non-Administrator mode, See [Configure user privileges](./docs/agent-install-standalone-windows.md#configure-user-privileges).

 ## Configuration